How to Create Your Unique Brand Colour Palette in 10 Steps

 Alongside the primary colours, you’ll have a set of complementary secondary and tertiary colours, perfect for adding accents, creating backgrounds, or setting text in.

-When selecting your brand colours, align them with your overall brand strategy to ensure they convey the intended message and personality.
+When selecting your brand colours, align them with your overall brand strategy to ensure they convey the intended message and brand personality.

 Why Are Brand Colours So Important?